Corridor · May 2026

 Is Ecuador safe?
 What changed in 2024?▾

-Cuenca (Azuay) — the LARGEST US retiree community in South America. ~6,000-10,000 US/Canadian retirees in a city of 600K.
-UNESCO World Heritage colonial center, 8,400ft Andean altitude (eternal-spring climate ~16-22°C year-round), excellent healthcare, organised English-comfortable services.
-The default Ecuador retirement choice.
-Quito (La Floresta, González Suárez, Cumbayá valley) — capital, higher altitude (9,350ft), best international flights, larger embassy/diplomatic community.
-Vilcabamba (Loja) — small mountain village near the Peru border, established alternative-lifestyle small expat community, 'valley of longevity' marketing.
+Cuenca (Azuay) — LARGEST US retiree community in South America, ~6,000-10,000 in a 600K population city.
+UNESCO World Heritage, 8,400ft eternal-spring climate, organized bilingual services.
+Quito (La Floresta, González Suárez, Cumbayá) — capital, best international flights.
+Vilcabamba (Loja) — small mountain village, alternative-lifestyle community.
 Cotacachi (north of Quito) — small Andean expat town.
-AVOID Guayaquil for retirement (post-2024 security situation).
-Coastal towns: lovely but be specific about which (some safe, some not).

 Essentials Americans set up first